-Rescue crews were called to the scene and had to extricate the driver of the Blazer after finding the victim's legs were pinned inside the wreckage.
-Both drivers were then transported to a local trauma center to receive treatment to the injuries they sustained.
+Rescue crews were called to the scene and had to extricate the driver of the Blazer after finding the victim’s legs were pinned inside the wreckage.
+Both drivers were then transported to a local trauma center to receive treatment for the injuries they sustained.

 Studies have shown that motor vehicle accidents at intersections represent a large majority of the total number of auto accidents seen in the United States.
 A significant percentage of these crashes are caused by any number of distractions, whether it is alcohol, cellphones, or passengers.